ginsongsong/tensorRT-opencv3-classification/README.md

-# TensorRT for image classification using OpenCV3 in caffemodel
+# TensorRT for image classification using OpenCV3
 TensorRT4.0 image classification using caffemodel